3DPrintings

 Manufacturing of specialised components for defence systems and military equipment.

 Hybrid manufacturing allows defence contractors to produce customised components with superior strength, durability, and performance.
-3D printing makes complex shapes and structures possible, while CNC machining ensures tight tolerances and surface finish requirements are met.
+This printing makes complex shapes and structures possible, while this machining ensures tight tolerances and surface finish requirements are met.
 This enhances the functionality and reliability of defence systems while reducing production costs and lead times.

 6. Consumer Goods and Electronics: